Paulsky/opencart-dymo-labelwriter/README.md

  - Maybe make the plugin compatible with other eCommerce platforms?

 ### Version
-1.0.0 Beta
+1.1.0 Beta

 ### Contribute

 Want to contribute?
-Be my guest and fork this project!
+Be my guest and fork this project or create a pull request!
 Let me know all your requests and suggestions!

 ### License